plone/training/dexterity_2.rst

 Marker Interfaces
 +++++++++++++++++

-The content-type `Talk` is not yet a first-class plone-citizen because it does not implement his own interface.
+The content-type `Talk` is not yet a first-class citizen because it does not implement his own interface.
 Interfaces are like name-tags, telling other elements who and what you are and what you can do.
 A marker interface is like such a nametag.
 The talks actually have a auto-generated marker-interface ``plone.dexterity.schema.generated.Plone_0_talk``.

 The problem is that the name of the Plone-instance ``Plone`` is part of that interface-name.
 If you now moved these types to a site with another name, code that uses these Interfaces would no longer find the objects in question.